You are not alone

 You don't need to face HIV on your own.
 Coming to terms with having HIV and what it means for you can take some time.
 Your first response is likely to be to turn to those who are closest to you, loved ones, family or friends.

-Aside from the services available through your clinic, there are also organisations that offer support to people living with HIV.
 The largest HIV charity in the UK, the Terrence Higgins Trust (THT) has local offices in several cities and towns and also runs a national helpline (THT Direct), which you can call to talk to someone confidentially.
 The number for THT Direct is 0808 802 1221.

 Some people find that meeting other people living with HIV helps them to feel that they are not alone.
 HIV organisations often have events or regular support groups that you might find useful at different times, for example, groups for people who have been recently diagnosed.
 There are also support groups in some organisations for gay men with HIV, or African men and women.
 Don’t feel that you have to attend a group if you’re not comfortable with the idea, and don’t think you’ve made a mistake if you’ve reacted to HIV differently to somebody else.
 Everyone deals with HIV in their own way.